-As we saw in the Personal Selling tutorial, there are several different roles that can be served by those engaged in selling.
-In this tutorial we outline four key selling roles:
+As we saw in the Personal Selling Tutorial, there are several different roles that can be served by those engaged in selling.
+In this tutorial we outline the following key selling roles:

 - Order Takers